sinjinablueshirt/wiki-game/README.md

 We will use this tiny `File_fetcher` library to grab webpages in our web-scraping exercises.

+Before continuing, please take a look at the `File_fetcher` library and try out the commands above.

 ## Parsing HTML

 The library we will use for parsing HTML in code is called [Lambda Soup](https://github.com/aantron/lambdasoup).
-Take a quick look at this [lambda_soup_utilities.ml](./src/lambda_soup_utilities.ml) to see some examples of the library in action.
+Take a quick look at [lambda_soup_utilities.ml](./src/lambda_soup_utilities.ml) to see some examples of the library in action.
 You can run the implemented utilities like so:
 ```